skiptools/skip-ui/README.md

 }
 ```

+SkipUI does not support placing modifiers on `Section` or `ForEach` views within lists.

 ### Navigation

 SwiftUI has three primary forms of navigation: `TabView`, `NavigationStack`, and modal presentations.
 SkipUI has not yet implemented modal presentations, but does support `TabView` and `NavigationStack`, albeit with the restrictions explained below.